 SmartMiles – Pay by Mile

-SmartMiles is Nationwide’s pay-per-mile auto insurance program that allows you to pay based on your mileage.
-Nationwide splits your auto insurance rates into two parts.
+SmartMiles is a pay-per-mile program that allows you to pay based on your mileage.
+Your rates are split into two parts.
 One is your base rate, or the part that won’t change.
 The other part is variable.
 The variable rate is based on how much you drive each month, or your “cost-per-mile.”

 After your first policy renewal, participants qualify for the safe driving behavior discount.
 This discount lowers your rates up to 10%.